Jacksonville, Florida Chapter 7 Bankruptcy Lawyer

 Do I Have to Liquidate My Property in a Chapter 7 Bankruptcy?

-Under federal bankruptcy laws, you must sell all of your non-exempt property as part of a Chapter 7 bankruptcy.
+Under federal bankruptcy laws, you must sell all of your non-exempt property as part of a Chapter 7 bankruptcy in Jacksonville.
 However, that doesn’t mean that you have to sell everything you own.
 In Florida, you can keep your exempt property, which may include:

 - Your home (Florida’s homestead exemption is one of the most generous in the country)